-SCHOOL NAME is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+St Mary and St Joseph's School is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.